Bring certainty to your nutrition and body's health during these challenging times!

 You have the choice to have some of this and some of that.
 No foods are banned.
 The choice is in your hands.

-If you are at home, you now have a rare opportunity to shape your own day to build in eating zones that suit your hunger, to work when your mind is most productive, to sleep and wake up naturally with your body clock, and to break up your day with play and physical activity.
-Stress eating, comfort eating and drinking to relieve pressures are all real and may have peaked during the lock-down.
+You have an opportunity to shape your own day to build in eating zones that suit your hunger, to work when your mind is most productive, to sleep and wake up naturally with your body clock, and to break up your day with play and physical activity.
+Stress eating, comfort eating and drinking to relieve pressures are all real.
 For some starting tips to break the stress-comfort-food-relief cycles check this out.

 It is perfectly okay to eat more one day and less the next.
 It is actually very normal.